Yann39/self-hosted/README.md

 - secures dashboard and API endpoints by defining a `auth` middleware that will handle basic authentication (from _credentials.txt_ file)
 - defines a `vpn-whitelist` **middleware** responsible for whitelisting IPs, so that it can be used by services that will be exposed to the internet to allow only local traffic and
   VPN traffic

+> [!CAUTION]
+> The order in which the middlewares are defined in relation to a router is important, they will be applied in the same order as their declaration.

 ### Run